awsdocs/aws-codebuild-user-guide/doc_source/test-permissions.md

         "codebuild:CreateReportGroup",
         "codebuild:CreateReport",
         "codebuild:UpdateReport",
-        "codebuild:BatchPutTestCases"
+        "codebuild:BatchPutTestCases",
+        "codebuild:BatchPutCodeCoverages"
     ]
 }
 ```

 We recommend that you restrict this policy to only those report groups you must use\.
 The following restricts permissions to only the report groups with the two ARNs in the policy:

 ```
 {